elite-lang/EliteOld/doc/manual/DesignManual.md

 }
 ```

-This code will be translate to the code below, each name in the macro definition will be replaced:
+The code of previous paragraph will be translate into the code below, each name in the macro definition will be replaced:

 ```c
 void print(int k) {